 4. increase flexibility in responding to campus needs for technology training.

 How do I find books or DVDs or journals at the library?
 How do I search databases and which databases should I use anyway?
 What can the library do to help me with my research?
 Is my laptop properly configured for printing and the home drive?
 Learn how to make the most out of the library’s resources and services at this workshop.

 Compare the strengths and weaknesses of Google, Google Scholar, and other search tools accessible on the open web and the library’s web site.

-Is your laptop configured for WU Print, RefWorks and are you saving your documents to your netfiles drive?
-This workshop is a portion of the library GamePlan program for athletes that gets your computer in proper shape for a successful school year.
+Is your laptop configured for WU Print, Zotero and are you saving your documents to your netfiles drive?
+This workshop will help you get your computer in proper shape for a successful school year.

 Collections management software Omeka is becoming an increasingly important tool for a wide variety of institutions and groups interested in presenting collections online and in the creation of digital exhibitions.
 This workshop will offer a hands-on introduction to using Omeka and discuss several relevant examples to explore.